Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparison with theory

 The $\gamma$-2PCFs can be estimated by combining the tangential and cross components of the shear from pairs of galaxies as a function of angular scale $\theta$, yielding $\xi_\pm(\theta)$ in real space.
 This quantity can then be written in terms of the $E$ and $B$ modes of the convergence power spectrum in harmonic space \citep[e.g.,][]{KilbingerReview}.
-Neglecting higher-order effects and assuming no systematics, lensing is not expected to produce $B$-modes so that we can simply write the $\gamma$-2PCFs as
+Neglecting higher-order effects and assuming no systematics, lensing is not expected to produce $B$-modes, so we can simply write the $\gamma$-2PCFs as

-where we follow Euclid Collaboration: Cardone et al. (in prep.) computing the angular power spectrum as
+where we follow Euclid Collaboration: Cardone et al. (in prep.) in computing the angular power spectrum as

-being $J_{0/4}$ the 0th\,/\,4th order Bessel function, $q_{i,j}(z)$ the lensing kernels and $P_{\rm mm}(k, z)$ the matter power spectrum evaluated at $k_{\ell} = (\ell \, + \, 1/2) \, / \, \chi(z)$ in the Limber approximation.
-We compute the matter power spectrum $P_{\rm mm}(k,z)$ with \texttt{CAMB} \citep{Lewis+1999}, coupled with \texttt{HMcode2020} \citep{Mead+2020} for the non-linear part, and use two different codes (namely, {\tt LiFE}\footnote{{\tt LiFE} is a set of {\tt Mathematica} notebooks developed within the \textit{Euclid} forecasting group to compute the $3 \times 2$-pt observable in harmonic and configuration space.
+with $J_{0/4}$ as the 0th\,/\,4th order Bessel function, $q_{i,j}(z)$ the lensing kernels, and $P_{\rm mm}(k, z)$ the matter power spectrum evaluated at $k_{\ell} = (\ell \, + \, 1/2) \, / \, \chi(z)$ in the Limber approximation.
+We computed the matter power spectrum, $P_{\rm mm}(k,z)$, with \texttt{CAMB} \citep{Lewis+1999}, coupled with \texttt{HMcode2020} \citep{Mead+2020} for the non-linear part, and used two different codes (namely, {\tt LiFE}\footnote{{\tt LiFE} is a set of {\tt Mathematica} notebooks developed within the \textit{Euclid} forecasting group to compute the $3 \times 2$-pt observable in harmonic and configuration space.
 It implements exactly the same recipe as the one in {\tt CLOE}, the official \textit{Euclid} likelihood code (Euclid Collaboration: Cardone et al., in prep.), and computes derivatives of the observables as described below.
-It has been validated against Inter-SWG Taskforces (IST) Forecast codes \citep{ISTF}, and later used in the validation of the {\tt CLOE} (Euclid Collaboration: Martinelli et al., in prep.) together with {\tt PyCCL}. {\tt LiFE} is not public at the moment, but available on request.} and {\tt PyCCL}\footnote{\texttt{https://github.com/LSSTDESC/CCL}}, \citealt{Chisari+19}) comparing the results to validate the estimate of the Hankel transform in Eq. (\ref{eq: xipmcij}).
-To this end, we truncate the upper limit of the integration range having checked that the results have converged for $\xi_{\pm}^{ij}(\theta)$ over $\ell_{\rm max} = 10^5$ in the interval $\ang{;0.5;} \leq \theta \leq \ang{;500;}$.
+It has been validated against Inter-SWG Taskforces (IST) Forecast codes \citep{ISTF}, and later used in the validation of the {\tt CLOE} (Euclid Collaboration: Martinelli et al., in prep.) together with {\tt PyCCL}. {\tt LiFE} is not public at the moment, but available on request.} and {\tt PyCCL}\footnote{\texttt{https://github.com/LSSTDESC/CCL}}, \citealt{Chisari+19}) to compare the results and validate the estimate of the Hankel transform in Eq. (\ref{eq: xipmcij}).
+To this end, we truncated the upper limit of the integration range after having checked that the results converged for $\xi_{\pm}^{ij}(\theta)$ over $\ell_{\rm max} = 10^5$ in the interval $\ang{;0.5;} \leq \theta \leq \ang{;500;}$.